 For the purpose of Campus Compact’s credential program, we define “competency” as the knowledge, skills, and critical commitments that must be mobilized by community engagement professionals to advance higher education community and civic engagement in a manner characterized by equity and integrity.
-The key competencies required in each of the micro-credential areas were identified and developed through a multi-year process overseen by two Community Engagement Credential advisory boards, drawing significantly from the research of Lina Dostilio and colleagues (2017; forthcoming) on an emerging competency model for community engagement professionals.
+The key competencies required in each of the micro-credential areas were identified and developed through a multi-year process overseen by two Community Engagement Credential advisory boards, drawing significantly from the research of Lina Dostilio and colleagues (2017; 2019) on an emerging competency model for community engagement professionals.

 How do I earn a micro-credential?

 To earn a micro-credential, you must demonstrate competency in the specified area of the field.
 The process of applying for a micro-credential starts with a self-assessment to gauge preparedness.
 After the self-assessment, you may choose to take time to enhance your knowledge and skills through specified trainings or by working through a recommended reading list.
 Or, if you are prepared, you can immediately submit materials to earn your micro-credential.

 The micro-credential application process requires you not only to demonstrate knowledge, skills, and experience, but also to reflect on your critical commitments and identify areas for future growth in your professional development.
 While specific submission requirements will vary by micro-credential area, you can expect the application materials to be framed around the following questions:

 - Knowledge and ethics: What knowledge have you brought to bear in undertaking work in this area?
 What ethical and critical commitments inform your work?

 - Experience: What experience(s) have you had and what roles have you played in advancing work in this area?
 For example, how have you developed goals, organized projects, or carried out activities?
 What evidence can you provide to illustrate this work?